 \subsubsection{Problem Transformation with Nonlinear Fractional Programming}

-Different from priority-free task scheduling in the previous section, we delve deeper into the multi-priority task scheduling problem in this section.
+{Different from priority-free task scheduling in the previous section, we delve deeper into the multi-priority task scheduling problem in this section.
 In this case, according to the priorities of received tasks, servers will execute the tasks with higher priorities more promptly.
-Since the multi-priority task scheduling in this case is indeed NP-Hard (see \cite{moghadas2011queueing}), similar to Problem \textbf{P1}, we aim to minimize a tight upper bound for the average expected PAoI of multi-priority users, as follow:
+Since the multi-priority task scheduling, in this case, is NP-hard \tr{(please refer to Appendix \ref{app:NP-hard} of technical report~\cite{qiao2023popec} for the proof)}\fp{(please refer to Appendix M of technical report~\cite{qiao2023popec} for the proof)}, similar to Problem \textbf{P1}, we minimize a tight upper bound for the average expected PAoI of multi-priority users: }

-where $f^{p}_n(\bm x) = \hat t^\mathit{tr} +\frac{1}{\mu_n} + \frac{1}{\Psi_n(\bm x)} + \frac{\Upsilon(\bm x)} {\Phi_{\delta(n)}(\bm x) \Phi_{\delta(n)-1}(\bm x)}$ is the upper bound of $\mathbb{E}[A_n]$, $\bm x = \{\hat t^\mathit{tr},\bm\eta^u\}$ denotes the decision variables, $\Phi_{\delta(n)}(\bm x) = 1-\sum_{\delta\in\Delta(\delta(n))}\sum_{n'\in\mathcal{N}^{\delta}}\sum_{c\in\mathcal{C}}p_{n',c}\eta^u_{n',c}\lambda_{n'}/\mu_{n'}$, $\Upsilon(\bm x) = \frac{1}{2}\sum_{\delta\in\Delta}\sum_{n'\in\mathcal{N}^{\delta}}\sum_{c\in\mathcal{C}}p_{n',c}\eta^u_{n',c}\lambda_{n'}\nu_{n'}$, and $\Psi_n(\bm x)=\sum_{c\in\mathcal{C}}p_{n,c}\eta^u_{n,c}\lambda_{n}$.
+where $f^{p}_n(\bm x) = \hat t^\mathrm{tr} +\frac{1}{\mu_n} + \frac{1}{\Psi_n(\bm x)} + \frac{\Upsilon(\bm x)} {\Phi_{\delta(n)}(\bm x) \Phi_{\delta(n)-1}(\bm x)}$ is the upper bound of $\mathbb{E}[A_n]$, $\bm x = \{\hat t^\mathrm{tr},\bm\eta^u\}$ denotes the decision variables, $\Phi_{\delta(n)}(\bm x) = 1-\sum_{\delta\in\Delta(\delta(n))}\sum_{n'\in\mathcal{N}^{\delta}}\sum_{c\in\mathcal{C}}p_{n',c}\eta^u_{n',c}\lambda_{n'}/\mu_{n'}$, $\Upsilon(\bm x) = \frac{1}{2}\sum_{\delta\in\Delta}\sum_{n'\in\mathcal{N}^{\delta}}\sum_{c\in\mathcal{C}}p_{n',c}\eta^u_{n',c}\lambda_{n'}\nu_{n'}$, and $\Psi_n(\bm x)=\sum_{c\in\mathcal{C}}p_{n,c}\eta^u_{n,c}\lambda_{n}$.
 To obtain the effective offloading decision in this case, we next transform the original problem and decouple users' offloading decisions.